sambellows/sambellows.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am currently a post-doctoral researcher at the <a href="http://www.dalembert.upmc.fr/lam/" target="_blank">Lutheries-Acoustique-Musique group at the Institut Jean le Rond d'Alembert at the Sorbonne University in Paris, France.

-I am currently a Ph.D. candidate working in the <a href="https://acoustics.byu.edu/overview" target="_blank">Acoustics Research Group</a> at Brigham Young University's department of Physics and Astronomy.
+I completed my PhD working in the <a href="https://acoustics.byu.edu/overview" target="_blank">Acoustics Research Group</a> at Brigham Young University's department of Physics and Astronomy, under <a href="https://physics.byu.edu/department/directory/leishman"  target="_blank">Dr. Timothy Leishman.</a> .
 My primary area of research entails studying sound radiation from musical instruments through directivity measurements.
 Our research group is currently collecting data to generate a directivity database for use in improving concert hall acoustics, microphone placement, and sound synthesis of musical instruments.
 Outside of musical acoustics, I enjoy studying about and applying techniques in array signal processing, applied mathematics, and numerical methods.

-My research advisor is <a href="https://physics.byu.edu/department/directory/leishman"  target="_blank">Dr. Timothy Leishman.</a>
+2013 - 2019 : B.S. in Physics, Brigham Young University
+2019 - 2023: PhD in Physics, Brigham Young University
+2023 - present: post-doctoral researcher at Sorbonne University

+# <a href='https://acoustics.byu.edu/overview'>Acoustics Research Group, Brigham Young University</a>.